 While you can use any fruit in a cobbler, I think ripe juicy plums are the perfect choice.
 Plums release a lot of moisture as they cook, and these juices get absorbed into the underside of the cobbler as it bakes, soaking the pastry with fruity goodness.

 You can eat this plum cobbler either plain, served with a pouring of custard, or even topped with a scoop of ice cream.
-However you choose to serve it, I know you are going to love it!
+But however you choose to serve it, I know you are going to love it!

 Why I think you'll love this plum cobbler